-In our opinion, the value of the Plan's assets would be greater than its actuarial liabilities if the Plan were to be wound up on the valuation date.
-Specifically, as at December 31, 2007, the market value of Plan assets of \$ 687,782,000 would exceed the actuarial liabilities of \$ 598,831,000 by an amount of \$ 88,951,000.
-For purposes of this calculation, the market value of assets includes amounts in-transit and a provision for termination expenses that might be payable from the pension fund and the liabilities exclude the potential liability for future cost-of-living adjustments to pensions in payment.
+In our opinion, the actuarial liabilities would be greater than the value of the Plan's assets if the Plan were to be wound up on the valuation date.
+Specifically, as at December 31, 2008 the actuarial liabilities of \$ 554,872,000 would exceed the market value of Plan assets of \$ 552,812,000 by an amount of \$ 2,060,000.
+For purposes of this calculation, the market value of assets includes amounts in-transit and a provision for termination expenses that might be payable from the pension fund.
+The liabilities exclude the potential liability for future cost-of-living adjustments to pensions in payment.